Skip Navigation

 Program Curriculum

-The curriculum is designed to prepare our residents for independent practice as a general neurologist or neuro-hospitalist.
-Nevertheless, trainees will have ample exposure to all of the major subspecialties within neurology to help aide in decision making regarding fellowship training if desired.
-The program is centered around the outpatient experience and well over half of the training is in the outpatient setting including general continuity clinic, specialty continuity clinic, and electives.
-The bulk of inpatient experience will be on the primary (admitting) stroke service as well as the consult only (non-admitting) general neurology service.
+The curriculum is designed to prepare our residents for independent practice as general neurologist or neuro-hospitalists.
+Trainees will have ample exposure to all major subspecialties within neurology to help aide in decision making regarding fellowship training if desired.
+The program is centered around the outpatient experience, with well over half of the training occurring in the outpatient setting including general continuity clinic, specialty continuity clinic and electives.
+The bulk of inpatient experience will be on the primary (admitting) stroke service as well as the general neurology consult service.

 Resident Rotation Schedule